rancher/opni/README.md

     * View insights at [IPV4_ADDRESS]:[NODE_PORT]

 To inject an error into the demo cluster press 'Enter' when prompted by the script.
 You can view this in the Opni Dashboard.

+The default username and password is admin/admin You must be in the Global Tenant mode if you are not already.
+Click on Dashboard, Opni Logs Dashboard.

 ----